 - Upgrade of power grids, main gas pipelines, and gas distribution networks within the Norilsk Industrial District

-Arctic-Energo (100% stake) is a default electricity supplier to Kola MMC in Monchegorsk, established to ensure efficient and uninterrupted electricity supply at cheapest rates to Kola MMC operations.
-In 2019, it sold 2,719,610 thousand kWh of electricity.
+Arctic-Energo (100% stake) supplies electricity to Kola MMC and other Group entities in the Murmansk Region, is a default electricity supplier within its area of operations and has the right to trade in the wholesale electricity and capacity market.
+The company was established to ensure energy independence, efficient and uninterrupted electricity supply at cheapest rates to Kola MMC operations.
+In 2020, it sold 2,596,781 thousand kWh of electricity.